Hananofuji Keita: Demotion and return

 When the banzuke for the November tournament was announced, it was indeed confirmed that Kihō would lose his sekitori status.
 At the same time, it was announced that he had undergone reconstructive surgery to treat his lisfranc joint ligament injuries and his metatarsal fracture, injuries he had sustained earlier in the year.
 His period of remission, expected to be of long duration, led to comments about his possible relegation to the sandanme division.
 During his absence from the ring, it was confirmed that Kihō and all the wrestlers and coaches from Miyagino stable would be transferred to Isegahama stable for an indefinite period of time following the abuse case and the retirement of then-Miyagino's top ranker, Hokuseihō.
 On the occasion of the May 2024 tournament, Kihō changed his shikona, or ring name, returning to his legal name he used at the start of his career.
 Following the resignation and final retirement of his former master Miyagino (the 69th yokozuna Hakuhō) in June 2025, Kawazoe and the other members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.

+In December 2025 it was announced that Kawazoe, along with most other wrestlers that moved from Miyagino stable to Isegahama stable, had changed his name to Hananofuji (花の富士) in line with the Isegahama tradition of using the (富士, fuji) characters in one's shikona.